 We dive deeper into properly implementing compliant EEO policies in our e-book here.

-Policy #2: Workplace disability and leaves of absence
+Policy #2: Workplace disability and leave of absence

 The Americans with Disabilities Act of 1990 (ADA) protects employees from discrimination based on a physical or mental disability as outlined under applicable laws.